Doctor who slammed Qantas Airways for calling her 'Miss' sparks vicious Twitter backlash

 UNITED AIRLINES TO KEEP TOMATO JUICE ON IN-FLIGHT MENU AFTER TWITTER BACKLASH

-Her response gathered over 8,000 likes and sparked a barrage of hateful tweets calling Dr. O’Dwyer “egotistical” and “self-important.”
+Her response gathered nearly 9,000 likes abnd 4,500 comments, sparking a barrage of hateful tweets calling Dr. O’Dwyer “egotistical” and “self-important.”

 Dr. O’Dwyer called the response a version of sexism that she often encounters.